Mozzarella di Bufala DOP

 Synonyms: Buffalo mozzarella, Mozzarella di Bufala Campana

-The cheese goes well in antipasti dishes, with salads, pastas, calzones, vegetables and various side dishes.
+The cheese goes well in antipasti dishes, salads, pastas, calzones, vegetables and various side dishes.
 It is also common in popular Italian dishes like lasagne and baked casserole.
 When used in cooking, heated mozzarella becomes slightly creamy.
 Buffalo mozzarella pairs with Beaujolais, Sauvignon Blanc and White.